-Itching or burning is followed an hour or two later by small, closely grouped vesicles on a red base.
-They normally heal in 7-10 days without scarring.
-Generally the affected person feels quite well but they may suffer from fever, pain and have enlarged lymph nodes nearby.
+Itching or burning is followed an hour or two later by an irregular cluster of small, closely grouped, often umbilicated vesicles on a red base.
+They normally heal in 7–10 days without scarring.
+The affected person may feel well or suffer from fever, pain and have enlarged local lymph nodes.

-Although the vesicles usually form an irregular cluster, they may be arranged in a line rather like shingles (zosteriform distribution), particularly when affecting the lower chest or lumbar region.
+Herpetic vesicles are sometimes arranged in a line rather like shingles, and are said to have a zosteriform distribution, particularly when affecting the lower chest or lumbar region.

-White patches or scars may occur at the site of recurrent HSV attacks, which may be more obvious in those with brown skin.
+White patches or scars may occur at the site of recurrent HSV attacks, and are more obvious in those with skin of colour.